How will I know if this is the right place for me?

 Although there are many advantages of online counseling (it’s convenient, effective, keeps us safe from infectious diseases such as COVID-19), it’s not right for everyone.
 Online counseling (teletherapy) works best for those with mild symptoms (not people who are suicidal or in crisis), are comfortable using technology, and have a quiet, private place to have their sessions.

 Who do you work with?

-I provide counseling for adults who reside in Florida, who have been affected by traumatic life events.
+We provide counseling for pre-teens, teens, and adults who reside in Florida, who have been affected by traumatic life events.
 These individuals may suffer from PTSD, depression, anxiety, anger issues, grief, and substance abuse.
-I also specialize in the military/veterans and first responder populations.
-I do not provide counseling for children or couples.
+We also specialize in the actively serving military, veterans, and first responder populations.

 Isn’t it better for me to solve my own problems?

-I won’t solve your problems for you.
-Rather, I will help you clarify issues so you can solve problems on your own with our guidance, support, and expertise.
+We won’t solve your problems for you.
+Rather, we will help you clarify issues so you can solve problems on your own with our guidance, support, and expertise.
 The goal of therapy is to make you more self-sufficient, not more dependent.

 What can I expect from therapy?

 Once you have made a decision to see a therapist, you still might be apprehensive about the process.
 Many people feel nervous before their first appointment.
 Therapy is a shared journey; a shared process.
 And, although we will work together, it is ultimately your journey and you will make your own decisions on how the treatment is done.